aehrc/redmatch/docs/tutorial.md

 ```
 % docker-compose up -d
 ```

+NOTE: The Redmatch Docker image is created locally as part of the build process and should be available, but you might need to log into Docker Hub to download the Keyclock image used in the sample Docker compose file.
+To do this, run `docker login` before running the `docker-compose` command.

 WARNING: This sample configuration is meant to provide an easy way to run Redmatch locally but should not be used in a production environment.
 For available configuration options check out the [Redmatch configuration page](configuration.md).